Mapping between the classical and pseudoclassical models of a relativistic spinning particle in external bosonic and fermionic fields. I: Introduction

 Further, in the papers \cite{berkovits_2002, berkovits_2001} by Berkovits the BRST invariant actions for a ten-dimensional superparticle moving in super-Maxwell and super-Yang-Mills backgrounds, respectively, have been written out.
 The equation (\ref{eq:1q}) for the commuting spinor $\psi_{\alpha}$ in \cite{berkovits_2002, berkovits_2001} is complemented by the appropriate equation for an odd spinor variable $\theta_{\alpha}$ (Grassmann coordinate).
-A more detailed discussion of Berkovits's approach will be given in Conclusion.
+A more detailed discussion of Berkovits's approach will be given in the concluding section of this paper.
 Finally, we note that two commuting complex two-component spinor wavefunctions have been used in \cite{biedenharn_1988} for describing the massive and massless particles of half-integer spin.\\

 In approach suggested in the present work we give up the constraint (\ref{eq:1e}).
 Next, we define the interaction term with an external non-Abelian gauge field in such a way that the term was in agreement with the equation of motion (\ref{eq:1q}).
 Under these circumstances we suggest the following model Lagrangian that takes into account a change both in the color and in the spinning degrees of freedom of a classical particle propaga\-ting in the background non-Abelian gauge field